Amebis/eduVPN/doc/Customization.md

 This document describes customization of the eduVPN and Let's Connect!
 Clients for Windows only.
 For eduVPN server setup see [eduVPN Documentation](https://github.com/eduvpn/documentation).

 eduVPN and Let's Connect! clients are the same client targeted for a different audience.
-While their UI is different, the customization is identical.
+While their UI is different, the customization is mostly identical.
 Therefore, the remainder of this document will reference "eduVPN" only for readability.
 For Let's Connect! use case, the "eduVPN" in paths and filenames translates to "LetsConnect".

 ## Default values